zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 [^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (possibly infinite) number of (sufficiently small) boxes.

 *Linearity* of Eqn.
 1 allows us to consider individual elements of the microsurface separately, and simply sum up the results.
 As we apply Eqn.
 1 to the box, observe that the signed projected areas of the opposite faces cancel each other, leaving just the top (that is, of course, equivalent to the bottom).
-Another consequence is that a linearly transformed box (a parallelepiped) still represents a valid combination of micro and macrosurfaces, but, of course, the projected areas (and, thus, the values of the NDF) do not remain the same.
+Another consequence is that a linearly transformed surface (a parallelepiped, in the case of a box) still results in a valid combination of the microsurface and the macrosurface.
+We can see why that is the case by picturing Eqn.
+1 geometrically and (inversely) transforming the coordinate axes rather than the surface itself.
+Of course, while the surface lines are unchanged, the projected areas (and, thus, the values of the NDF) do not remain the same.

 Clearly, a microsurface does not have to be smooth; however, this introduces discontinuities in its NDF, which is undesirable, unless the goal is to model a flat surface.